cortner/atashort/README.md

 * https://www.wias-berlin.de/people/fuhrmann/SciComp-WS2021/assets/nb01-first-contact-pluto.html
 * https://computationalthinking.mit.edu/Spring21/

 Although you won't need it for this course, I recommend VS Code for serious work with Julia.
-(I still use Atom myself but most development has now moved to VS Code and I will probably follow soon.)
+Atom is still slightly more convenient for some things but most development has now moved to VS Code so unless you are already committed to Atom, I recommend starting with VS Code.

 ### Required Background